nahso/rsync-build.nvim/README.md

 It uses `rsync` to synchronize files and support flexible build commands.

+**NOTE**:
+This plugin is a personal project, only basic features are implemented.

 # Basic Idea
 This plugin is inspired from my daily workflow.
 I always open 3 tmux windows, they are:
 1. the Neovim window, for editing the source code and uploading it to the remote server with `vim-arsync` plugin;